-This will be discussed with the Health Protection Agency and the Government.
+This will be discussed with the UK Health Security Agency.

 It is likely that school will remain open but we recognise the fact that both the illness itself and the caring responsibilities of staff will impact staff absence levels.

 The school will close if we cannot provide adequate supervision for the children.